Industrial music: Origins: 1970s–1980s

-Wax Trax!
-Records

-Chicago record label Wax Trax!
-Records was prominent in the widespread attention industrial music received starting in the early 1980s.
-The label was started by Jim Nash and Dannie Flesher.
-The label's first official release was an EP in 1980 entitled Immediate Action by Strike Under.
-The label went on to distribute some of the most prominent names in industrial throughout the 1980s and 1990s.
-Wax Trax! also distributed industrial releases in the United States for the Belgium record label Play It Again Sam Records, and had opened a North American office dubbed Play It Again Sam U.S.A. as a division of Wax Trax!.
-Wax Trax! was subsequently purchased by TVT Records in 1992 who closed the independent Chicago label in 2001.
-Jim's Daughter, Julia Nash, resurrected Wax Trax!
-Records in 2011 with a 3-day charity event titled Wax Trax!
-Retrospectacle - 33 1/3 Year Anniversary.
-Julia officially released new material in 2014 under the Wax Trax! imprint and continues to run the record label from Chicago.

-Expansion of the scene

-The bands Clock DVA, Nocturnal Emissions, Whitehouse, Nurse with Wound, and SPK soon followed.
+By the late 1970s, industrial music acts such as Clock DVA, Nocturnal Emissions, Whitehouse, Nurse with Wound, and SPK soon followed.
 Whitehouse intended to play "the most brutal and extreme music of all time", a style they eventually called power electronics.
 An early collaborator with Whitehouse, Steve Stapleton, formed Nurse with Wound, who experimented with noise sculpture and sound collage.
 Clock DVA described their goal as borrowing equally from surrealist automatism and "nervous energy sort of funk stuff, body music that flinches you and makes you move."
 23 Skidoo, like Clock DVA, merged industrial music with African-American dance music, but also performed a response to world music.
 Performing at the first WOMAD Festival in 1982, the group likened themselves to Indonesian gamelan.
 Swedish act Leather Nun were signed to Industrial Records in 1978, being the first non-TG/Cazazza act to have an IR-release.
 Their singles eventually received significant airplay in the United States on college radio.

 Across the Atlantic, similar experiments were taking place.
 In San Francisco, performance artist Monte Cazazza began recording noise music.
 Boyd Rice released several albums of noise, with guitar drones and tape loops creating a cacophony of repetitive sounds.
 In Boston, Sleep Chamber and other artists from Inner-X-Musick began experimenting with a mixture of powerful noise and early forms of EBM.
 In Italy, work by Maurizio Bianchi at the beginning of the 1980s also shared this aesthetic.
 In Germany, Einstürzende Neubauten mixed metal percussion, guitars, and unconventional instruments (such as jackhammers and bones) in stage performances that often damaged the venues in which they played.
 Blixa Bargeld, inspired by Antonin Artaud and an enthusiasm for amphetamines, also originated an art movement called Die Genialen Dilettanten.
 Bargeld is particularly well known for his hissing scream.